Did you know Spotify and iTunes offer more than 25 million songs each?

-But, how many of us have a friend, native in the language we are learning, who is available 24 hours a day for us to get that feedback?
+But how many of us have a friend who is native in the language we are learning, and available 24 hours a day for us to get that feedback?
 I would say not many.
-Maybe you are lucky enough to have a partner or a roommate who can help you out if they are patient enough, but once again, how many of us are lucky enough to have one?
+Maybe you are lucky enough to have a partner or a roommate who can help you out if they are patient enough, but once again, most of us are not.

-While you may not have a 24/7 personal teacher next door just for you, you still have access to the World Wide Web, and that gives you an endless number of options that didn’t used to be available!
+While you may not have a 24/7 personal teacher next door, you still have access to the World Wide Web, and that gives you an endless number of options!
 And if you have access to the internet, you have millions upon millions of tracks recorded by native speakers talking, shouting, trying to be famous or just generally making fools of themselves…

-However, of all the tracks recorded by native speakers giving you the present of their voice, there are millions upon millions where those native speakers are singing!
+However, of all the tracks recorded by native speakers giving you the present of their voice, many include native speakers who are singing!
 In their native language.
 For you.
 Well, not so much for you as for all of their fans, but you know, once the song is out there, everyone can let their imagination fly.

 So as I said, music is everywhere.
 All the time.
 It would be foolish not to take advantage of that massive and useful tool in order to improve your Spanish skills.

 The following is a list of nine famous Spanish-speaking singers, plus one “bonus track.”
-For each of them, I have selected a couple of interesting facts and two or three of their most important songs.
-The reasons for selecting each song varies from the personal to the practical, but for sure each of them is going to teach you (or help you remember) something about the Spanish language.
+For each singer, I have selected a couple of interesting facts and two or three of their most important songs.
+The reasons for selecting each song varies from the personal to the practical, but each of them will definitely help teach you (or help you remember) something about the Spanish language.

 So switch your speakers on and get your notebook ready, because you are about to begin a musical journey through the Spanish language.
 Have fun!

-10 Amazing Famous Singers Who Can Teach You Spanish
+10 Famous Spanish Singers Who’ll Teach You the Language with Flair

 1. Joaquín Sabina

-Joaquín Sabina, or rather Joaquín Ramón Martínez Sabina, is a Spanish cantautor.
-He is actually one of Spain’s most famous cantautores.
+Joaquín Sabina, or rather, Joaquín Ramón Martínez Sabina, is one of Spain’s most famous cantautores.
 The word cantautor (cantar + autor) means “singer-songwriter.”

 Joaquín Sabina is one of those singers whose music you either love or detest.
 He has cientos de miles de fans (hundreds of thousands of fans), if not millions, but his music is quite niche.